KristianMeier/tri-app-frontend/backend/readme.md

+## Run it

+1. Terminal: sudo mongod --dbpath=/Users/kristianmeier/data/db
+2. node index.js
+3. In backend/config/default.json - Choose if Authentication should be enabled.
+4. Check link in browser: http://localhost:3900/api/genres
+5. Check and manipulate data in Mongodb atlas

 ## Introduction

 This project is the backend of Vidly, an imaginary video rental app.
 I've used Vidly as an example in several of my online programming courses, such as: